BSRG DMR Info pdf

 462.575 GMRS Repeater

 Belongs to a non-Ham friend of the group but we host it.
 The DPL is 223N.
 Contact https://mygmrs.com/repeater/9386 for permission to use.
 It is standalone and NOT affiliated with any illegally linked GMRS repeaters.
-It voice ID's as "The Woodstock Repeater".
+It identifies in voice "The Woodstock Repeater".

 Site News